Has (region): Geography

-"Has" region that is part of Republic of Albania doesn't contain the whole ethnographic region of Has.

 Has is an ethnographic province with well defined boundaries, surrounded all around with lakes.
 Its region in the parts of Albania is based on Kukës, and through the Kosovo side, it is divided in the Municipality of Gjakova, and one part in the Municipality of Prizren.
 Some of the main rivers in Has are Kruma, Vlahna, Rosman, Leshnica, Vogova, Racica, Trava and Deshtica while the main lakes are Kruma, Zym, Shigjeq and Fierza.

+The Kruma Basin lies in the central part of Has and is of tectonic origin.
+In general, it has the shape of a large natural amphitheater, surrounded by semi-mountainous and hilly relief that opens widely from the southwest into the Drina River valley.
+It has an area of 227 km^{2} and an average altitude of 400–500m above sea level.

 Settlements

 In Albania, Has consists of the following villages: